Providing world-class events since 2006

 North Atlantic Tropical Cyclones – do catastrophe models sufficiently represent ‘the storms of the future’?

-Colorado-based National Center for Atmospheric Research (NCAR) have, for many years, been a prominent Willis Research Network (WRN) partner and, together with Willis Towers Watson (WTW), have developed insights around seasonal forecasts and longer-term trends relating to tropical cyclone.
+Colorado-based National Center for Atmospheric Research (NCAR) have, for many years, been a prominent WTW Research Network (WRN) partner and, together with WTW, have developed insights around seasonal forecasts and longer-term trends relating to tropical cyclone.

 Dr James Done, WRN Senior Academic based at NCAR, and Dr Ioana Dima-West of Willis Re presented the latest collaborative work, discussing a framework for how to assess whether Tropical Cyclone models represent current and future climate conditions.
 This discussion took place following a brief market introduction by Chris Hayday, Head of Specialty Property at Willis Re.